huitema/quic-in-space/draft-huitema-quic-in-space.md

 terrestrial Internet, which brings assumptions on typical delays and connectivity.
-In (deep) space, delays are much larger, in order of minutes (4-20 minutes to Mars), and long disruptions, such as because of orbital dynamics, in order minutes or hours or days.
+In (deep) space, delays are much larger, in order of minutes (4-20 minutes to Mars), and long disruptions, such as because of orbital dynamics, in order of minutes or hours or days.

 It may be possible to modify the base behavior of QUIC stacks to satisfy these requirements.
 For example, several assumptions, such as initial RTT,